-To configure WEP data encryption, follow these steps:
+To configure WEP data encryption:

 Note: If you use a wireless computer to configure WEP settings, you will be disconnected when you click Apply.
 You must then either configure your wireless adapter to match the wireless router WEP settings or access the wireless router from a wired computer to make any further changes.
+Not all wireless adapter configuration utilities support passphrase key generation.

-- 1. From the main menu of the browser interface, under Setup, click Wireless Settings. - 2.
-From the Security Options menu, select WEP.
-The WEP options display. - 3.
-Select the Authentication Type and Encryption strength.
+- 1. Select Wireless Settings under Setup in the main menu. - 2.
+In the Security Options section, select WEP.
+The WEP options display.

-- 4. You can manually or automatically program the four data encryption keys.
-These values must be identical on all computers and Access Points in your network. - Automatic.
-In the Passphrase box, enter a word or group of printable characters and click Generate.
-The passphrase is case sensitive.
+- 3. Select the authentication type and encryption strength. - 4.
+You can manually or automatically program the four data encryption keys.
+These values must be identical on all computers and access points in your network. - Automatic.
+In the Passphrase field, enter a word or group of printable characters, and click Generate.
+The passphrase is case-sensitive.
 For example, NETGEAR is not the same as nETgear.
-The four key boxes are automatically populated with key values. - Manual.
-Enter ten hexadecimal digits (any combination of 0-9, a-f, or A-F).
-These entries are not case sensitive.
+The four key fields are automatically populated with key values. - Manual.
+Enter 10 hexadecimal digits (any combination of 0-9, a-f, or A-F).
+These entries are not case-sensitive.
 For example, AA is the same as aa.
-Select which of the four keys to activate.
+Select which of the four keys to activate. - 5.
+Click Apply to save your settings.